 Solar energy production in principal and in general is free of green house gas emissions and especially helps to avoid CO_2 emission.
 Energy production and use accounts for two-thirds of global greenhouse-gas emission.
-As shown in figure 46 [10] it is time to immediately stop CO_2 emission, if the 2 degree target shall be reached.
-Therefore, the crossroads have to be followed as figure 47 shows it [10].
+As shown in figure 55 [10] it is time to immediately stop CO_2 emission, if the 2-degree target shall be reached.

-Fig. 46: Global requirements for climate protection [10]
+Fig. 55: Global requirements for climate protection [10]